Amex Green for Military

 Is Amex Green Right for You?

 The Amex Green Card is a fantastic card for military members who frequently travel, dine out, and use public transit.
-The card provides exceptional value without added costs with 3X Membership Rewards points, travel perks, and a waived annual fee under SCRA and MLA.
-It can even be a sensible choice for those who leave the military, since the $150 annual fee is fairly reasonable compared to other Amex cards.
+The card provides exceptional value without added costs with 3X Membership Rewards points and excellent travel perks.

 However, if you prefer higher-end travel perks and elevated rewards on travel spending, the Amex Platinum might be a better fit.
 The card has a larger welcome bonus than the Amex Green and offers up to 5X points on travel spending.
-With $400 in combined annual travel credits, it’s a great choice for those who want to save on travel while on active duty.
+With up to $3,500 in annual credits if fully used, the Amex Platinum is a great choice for those who want premium travel perks and the highest possible value while on active duty.

 On the other hand, if you prioritize earning rewards on everyday spending (and you’re stationed in the U.S.), the Amex Gold might be a better fit.
-Its spending categories and statement credits focus on dining and grocery spending, though it also offers valuable travel protections on the Amex Platinum Card.
+Its spending categories and statement credits focus on dining and grocery spending, though it offers its own valuable travel protections, while the Amex Platinum provides the most comprehensive coverage.

 When choosing between these cards, consider your spending habits, travel needs, and whether you’ll be primarily stationed in the U.S. or abroad.
 The great thing about Amex is that you can always product-change from an Amex Green to a Platinum or Gold (and vice versa).
 In fact, Amex sometimes issues bonus point incentives for doing so.
 This flexibility makes Amex a great choice for servicemembers looking for valuable rewards and waived annual fees.